15 common decorating mistakes and how to fix them!

 Measure your space carefully and choose furniture pieces that fit the proportions of the room.
 How do you know what is the right scale?
 Barbie’s dream house.

-Remember playing with Barbies as a kid and the only items that would fit in a living room would be a sofa and maybe a console table?
+Remember playing with Barbies as a kid, and the only items that would fit in a living room would be a sofa and maybe a console table?
 Or the bedroom would be just big enough for a bed and maybe a dresser?
 And everything else in the room was in a photo on the wall.
 That’s because the furniture was the wrong scale.

 Everything you put into your room should be the right scale.
 You should be able to fit everything you need in the room without crowding it or making it feel empty.

-In a small room, you will need smaller scaled furniture such as furniture with exposed thin legs or a free-standing open bookcase.
 And if you have a small room, fewer items are better.
 A lot of small items will make the room look even smaller.

 INTERIOR DESIGN MISTAKE #15 – Not adding plants